koczkatamas/gctf19/pastetastic/README.md

 I've just **missed the deadline** of solving the challenge **by ~30 minutes**.

-(This would've meant **3rd** place with the +500pts, and my teammate almost finished an another challenge, so even 1st place would've been possible.)
+(This would've meant **3rd** place with the +500pts, and my teammate almost finished an another challenge, so even 1st place would've been possible.
+We finished 7th in the end.)

 So in overall I liked this challenge the most on GCTF (from those I worked with), and although we ([!SpamAndHex](https://twitter.com/spamandhex))  qualified to the Finals (the third time actually :P) which made me super happy, still I finished the CTF with a bittersweet feeling of not finishing this challenge on time...